kubi2014/gdb-tips/tips/intro.md

 $1 = (int *) 0x0
 ```

-It can be seen that the program was crash due to a write statement to a null pointer (tmpInt)
+It can be seen that the program was crashed due to a write statement to a null pointer (tmpInt).